2025 Famous Idaho Potato Bowl

-The 2025 Famous Idaho Potato Bowl is a college football bowl game that is scheduled to be played on December 22, 2025, at Albertsons Stadium located in Boise, Idaho.
-The 29th annual Famous Idaho Potato Bowl game will feature teams from the Mid-American Conference and the Mountain West Conference.
-The game is scheduled to begin at 12:00 p.m.
-MST and will air on ESPN.
-The Famous Idaho Potato Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 Famous Idaho Potato Bowl was a college football bowl game played on December 22, 2025, at Albertsons Stadium in Boise, Idaho.
+The game began at approximately 12:00 p.m.
+MST and aired on ESPN.
+The Famous Idaho Potato Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by the Idaho Potato Commission.